ropensci-archive/etseed/README.md

 __etcd R client__

 `etcd` is a key-value DB written in `Go`.
 It has an HTTP API, which this R package wraps.

 [etcd API docs](https://github.com/coreos/etcd/blob/master/Documentation/api.md)

+Development follows closely the newest version of `etcd` released by the Coreos folks.
+As of 2015-10-07 that's `etcd v2.2.0`

 _note: for some reason, I'm getting failures connecting with the HTTP API once in a while, haven't tracked down the problem yet...sorry_

 ## Installation